woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/line.rst

    .. note::

       YAML requires that the rules form a list with the same amount of indentation as shown below.
-To adjust indentation select a block of text and use TAB (or Shift-TAB) as appropriate.
+To adjust indentation select a block of text and use Tab (or Shift-Tab) as appropriate.

    .. code-block:: yaml
       :emphasize-lines: 13-25